learn-co-curriculum/phase-3-ruby-oo-class-variables-and-class-methods-lab/README.md

 ## Learning Goals

-- Use class variables to keep track of data pertaining to a class.
+- Use class variables to keep track of data pertaining to a class
-- Define class methods to expose data pertaining to a class.
+- Define class methods to expose data pertaining to a class

 ## Introduction